ten-protocol/ten-litepaper/litepaper.md

 ### Intel SGX
 There exist multiple TEE options.
 These include:

-- Intel's platform called Software Guard Extensions, or SGX for short
+- Intel's platform called Software Guard Extensions, or SGX for short.

-- AMD's SEV, which is similar to SGX
+- AMD's SEV, which is similar to SGX.

-- ARM's TrustZone, which lives inside the majority of ARM chips
+- ARM's TrustZone, which lives inside the majority of ARM chips.

 Obscuro focuses initially on Intel's SGX.
 This decision is based on the depth of the SGX solution and how battle-hardened it has become over the years.
 In addition, Intel has recently announced they are doubling down on their server-side SGX offerings in response to the huge number of new use-cases arising. <add link>